Induced Lactation and Adoptive Breastfeeding

 Since breast milk is recommended as the best food for babies, many families who plan to adopt are interested in whether they will have this option with their new addition.
 The answer is: Yes.
 Breastfeeding an adopted baby through induced lactation is possible, but it takes plenty of planning, introspection, and support.

-Building a breast milk supply when you haven’t given birth involves “tricking” your body with cues that tell it to produce milk.
-It’s important to understand that every woman’s body is different – some adoptive moms will be able to build a full milk supply, and others may not make enough to totally sustain their baby without supplementation.
+When you haven’t given birth, building up breast milk supply involves “tricking” your body with cues that tell it to produce milk.
+It’s important to understand that every woman’s body is different.
+Some adoptive moms will be able to build a full milk supply, and others may not make enough to completely sustain their baby without supplementation.

 Work with a Lactation Professional.
 Reach out to your doctor, midwife, or a lactation consultant if you plan on inducing lactation.
 They can help you build a personalized plan based on your goals, connect you to resources, and provide important expert guidance.
 For some women, your healthcare provider may discuss the option of taking hormones that imitate the hormone levels of pregnancy.

 Do this after waking, before going to sleep, and several times throughout the day for your body to begin reacting to the implied “demand” for breast milk.
 Drops of milk usually appear, on average, about a month or so after starting this routine, and milk supply typically builds over time.

-- Specialty-feeding devices.
+Specialty-Feeding Devices.
 Adoptions can be unpredictable.
 Sometimes parents have plenty of time to prepare.
-Other families greet the arrival of their baby before milk supply has had a chance to develop.
-Specialty products like the Supplemental Nursing System (SNS) protect the option to breastfeed because it lets you to supplement your baby directly at the breast.
+Other families enjoy the arrival of their baby before the milk supply has a chance to develop.
+Specialty products like the Supplemental Nursing System (SNS) protect the option to breastfeed because it lets you supplement your baby directly at the breast.